zoffixznet/writing/perl6/20160502-Perl-6-There-Are-Traitors-In-Our-Midst--Part-1.md

 In the same manner, we can create subroutines that can be used on the left hand side and be assigned to.
 In the following example, we create a custom postcircumfix operator (which is just a special sub) for using fancy-pants "parentheses" to do hash look ups.
-The `is rw` trait makes it possible to assign a new value to a hash key:
+The `is rw` trait makes the sub return a writable container which lets us assign a new value to a hash key:

     sub postcircumfix:<᚜  ᚛> ($before, $inside) is rw {
         $before{$inside};